 Day 2: Sunday 2 February 2020

 It’s our day of celebration!
-The first Sunday in February is the date of Prayers for the City, the event which was awarded the HM King Abdullah II Prize for World Interfaith Harmony Week 2019 and which inspired this tour.
+The first Sunday in February is the date of Prayers for the City, the event which was awarded the HM King Abdullah II Prize for the United Nations World Interfaith Harmony Week 2019 and which inspired this tour.
 This year, we return to our 2019 venue – a vacant plot in a battle-weary and economically challenged area called Elsie’s River.
-As we did in 2019, we unite with Elsie’s River NGO Faith Hope Love Communities to support this commitment to taking back their suburb from the gang and criminal activity that threatens them every day.
-Our visitors will have the opportunity to engage with community members and learn about the challenges they face.
+As we did in 2019, we unite with Elsie’s River NGO Faith Hope Love Communities to support the community’s commitment to taking back their suburb from the gang and criminal activity that threatens them every day.
+Our visitors will have the opportunity to engage with honoured guests including the Executive Mayor of Cape Town, Alderman Dan Plato, as well as a host of community members.

 Day 3: Monday 3 February